-In 2011 I embarked on a journey of building my third business, but this time it would be something I had no experience in.
-It was a catering company that my wife was operating prior to marrying me.
+In 2011 I embarked on a journey of building my fifth business, but this time it would be something I had no experience in.
+It was a catering company that my wife had founded in 2004 straight out of culinary school with her chef bag and knife kit.
 It was something totally opposite of anything creative.
-I wanted to take a risk at something new so I took a shot at seeing how I could add value to the food industry.
+I wanted to step out of my comfort zone for awhile and take a shot at doing something that had nothing to do with web, design or art.

 In the past 10 years, the culture around entrepreneurship has become increasingly failure-friendly.
-I personally believe the big boys of business are becoming more transparent in their journey and showing the masses that it takes real grit to make it.
-In the past I never felt like a successful entrepreneur because I had failed so many times with other businesses.
-Having learned and grown since my involvement with Wishful Concepts Catering I want to share some insights with other startup food businesses and “food-prenuers”.
+I personally believe the big boys of business are becoming more transparent in their journeys and showing the masses, that it takes real grit to make it.
+In the past I never felt like a successful entrepreneur because I had failed so many times with other businesses, but with the catering company I felt like I had achieved something.
+Having learned and grown since my involvement with Wishful Concepts Catering, I want to share some insights with other startup food businesses and “food-prenuers” that are of value.

 Here are SEVEN guiding principles that can be beneficial to the hospitality entrepreneur or early stage food business owners: